moyigeek/Omarchy-manual-zh/src/the-omarchy-manual/backgrounds.md

 # Backgrounds

 All the backgrounds for Omarchy live in `~/.config/omarchy/[theme]/backgrounds`.
-To add a background to a theme (for example `nord`), copy the image file into `~/.config/omarchy/nord/backgrounds`.
+If you want to add an extra background image to, say, the nord theme, you just put the file in `~/.config/omarchy/nord/backgrounds`.

-The easiest way to add backgrounds is via the Omarchy menu: Install > Style > Background.
-That will open the folder for the current theme's backgrounds.
-Use your file manager to copy images into that directory.
-Once added, the backgrounds will appear in the cycle you can navigate with `Super + Ctrl + Space`.
+You can do this most easily by going to _Install > Style > Background_ in the Omarchy Menu.
+That'll bring up the folder where the backgrounds for that theme is stored.
+Hit `Super + Shift + F` to start another file manager, find your background, copy it over.
+Now it'll be included in the cycle of backgrounds you can move between using `Super + Ctrl + Space`.

-A large curated collection of wallpapers can be found at https://github.com/dharmx/walls.
+You can find a huge collection of cool curated backgrounds on [https://github.com/dharmx/walls](https://github.com/dharmx/walls).